 If you are planning to visit the Grand Teton National Park, you can get there from Yellowstone through the South Entrance.

-- With all the different entrances, it can be very confusing and time consuming trying to plan out your daily itinerary.
+- With all the different entrances, it can be very confusing and time-consuming trying to plan out your daily itinerary.
 Lucky for you, we’re here to help.
-We offer must-have travel guides to Yellowstone and other national parks.
-Our Yellowstone guide breaks the park into 4 sections and is completely flexible to your travel plans and where you’re lodging.
-Check it out here!
+We offer must-have itineraries to Yellowstone and other national parks.
+Our Yellowstone itinerary breaks the park into 4 sections and is completely flexible to your travel plans and where you’re lodging.

 Grand Teton has 3…no, wait…4 Entrances

-There are three main entrances to the Grand Teton:
+There are three main entrances to Grand Teton: